mhfowler/canalswans-gatsby/static/content/blog/the-origin-of-maps/the-origin-of-maps.md

 Unfortunately, only the Auslanderbehorde (the German Foreigner’s office which grants Visas) is institutionally verified to really say if I’m doing OK or not.

-In the absence of their official opinion, I will leave that for the wind to debate, and instead will share my journal entries from the first 10 days after I decided to use a flip-phone:
+In the absence of their official opinion, I will leave that for the wind to debate, as for me using a flip-phone was more intended as a ritual in tribute to mindfulness than as something with a single result.

+Here are my journal entries from the first 10 days after I decided to use a flip-phone:
 ```
 day 1 (sunday)
 picked up rpi from kleinanzeigen and hung out with mylene